libretime/libretime/docs/appendix/rights-royalties.md

 Free content streaming offers an alternative for DIY Internet radio.
-Since royalty collection societies like MCPS-PRS and SoundExchange can only represent the interests of their own members, it follows that if you are not a member, you can stream your own self-produced content without paying for their licences.
+Since royalty collection societies like MCPS-PRS and SoundExchange can only represent the interests of their own members, it follows that if you aren't a member, you can stream your own self-produced content without paying for their licences.
 If you state somewhere on your website that the stream is of your own copyrighted material, and is made available to the public under a specific licence, then no-one should misunderstand your intentions.

-You might be able to persuade other people to allow you to stream their content too, as long as they do not have a conflicting legal obligation, such as having previously joined one of the many royalty collection societies around the world.
+You might be able to persuade other people to allow you to stream their content too, as long as they don't have a conflicting legal obligation, such as having previously joined one of the many royalty collection societies around the world.
 You can ask for permission to stream when website visitors upload their own music files to you via a HTML form, much as the likes of SoundCloud do.
 Or you